Archdiocese of Hartford: 1843 to 1858

 On November 28, 1843, Pope Gregory XVI erected the Diocese of Hartford, which included both Connecticut and Rhode Island.
 The pope selected William Tyler of Boston as the first bishop of Hartford.

 At the time of its creation, the Diocese of Hartford had only 600 Catholics living in Hartford as opposed to 2,000 in Providence.
 For that reason, Tyler petitioned the Vatican to move the diocesan see to Providence.
-Tyler refused a carriage, going everywhere by foot.
+As bishop, Tyler refused a carriage, going everywhere by foot.
 He arranged for food to be distributed at his house every Monday to the hungry.
 He personally went out on sick calls in the parish.
 Tyler recruited clergy from All Hallows College in Ireland, and received financial assistance from the Society for the Propagation of the Faith in Lyon, France, and the Leopoldine Society in Austria.
 Tyler died in 1849 after six years in office.

 The second bishop of Hartford was Bernard O'Reilly of the Diocese of New York, named by Pope Pius IX in 1850.
 He worked to secure priests for the diocese, and defended Catholics from the anti-Catholic movements of the era.
 He funded St. Mary's Theological Seminary, located initially in the episcopal residence, and taught the first week of classes.
 In 1852 he traveled to Europe in an attempt to obtain more priests for the diocese.
 Among those recruited were a number of students from All Hallows College, Dublin.
 In January 1856, O'Reilly was lost at sea on board the steamer Pacific.
 The Diocese of Hartford would be without a bishop for the next two years.